 The University Union has a great deal to offer.
 Housed within the Union buildings are the Associated Students Administrative Offices, Student Government Offices, information and reservation center, Student Life and Leadership Programs office, The Diversity Center, an ATM machine, food services, recreational facilities, game rooms, and lounge areas.
-With conveniently located televisions, the Union is the ideal location for catching up on current events, watching the big game, or enjoying music videos in a relaxing atmosphere.
+With conveniently located televisions, the Union is the ideal location for catching up on current events, watching a major sporting event, or enjoying music videos in a relaxing atmosphere.

 Meeting and multipurpose rooms are also available for use by student organizations, academic and administrative departments, CSU East Bay affiliated groups, and off campus groups.
 The University Union provides an ideal setting for club and organization meetings, lectures, receptions, banquets, and special events.

 As the “living room” of the campus, the University Union provides the Cal State East Bay campus with a community center for students, faulty, staff and campus guests.

 We look forward to serving you in the University Union!

-All Groups may request to make reservations online at www.asicsueb.com or by completing a reservation request form that may be obtained at the reservations desk.
+All groups may request to make reservations online at http://www.asicsueb.com or by completing a reservation request form that may be obtained at the reservations desk in the Union.

-All evening events occurring outside normal operating hours must be approved by ASI.
+All evening events occurring outside normal operating hours must be approved in advance by ASI.
 No organization or department may reserve space on behalf of another group.
 Groups may not sell, sublease, or transfer their reservation to another group.
 In order to avoid operating and personnel charges, reservations must conclude at the scheduled close of the building.